spencerfliao/notes/content/Books/Why Zebras Don't Get Ulcers.md

 In other words, these FOADish tendencies can be transmitted across generations, without the benefit of genes.
 It’s not due to shared genes, but to shared environment, namely, the intimately shared blood supply during gestation.

 To take a concrete, nuts and bolts feature of growth, the rate at which this child was depositing calcium in his long bones could be successfully predicted by his proximity to a loved one.
-You can’t ask for a clearer demonstration that what is going on in our heads influences every cell in our bodies.
+You can’t ask for a clearer demonstration that what is going on in our heads influences every cell in our bodies. ^9e85a1

 It turns out to be touch, and it has to be active touching.

-You begin by reading her book assuming it is going to be an assortment box of prescriptions, that at the end, you’ll emerge with a perfect combo for your kids, a mixture of the Kwakiutl Baby Diet, the Trobriand Sleeping Program, and the Ituri Pygmy Infant Aerobics Plan.
-But, Small emphasizes, there is no perfect, “natural” program.
+There is no perfect, “natural” program.
 Societies raise their children so that they grow into adults who behave in a way valued by that society.
-As Harry Chapin sang in “Cat’s in the Cradle,” that ode to baby boomer remorse, “My boy was just like me.”
+As Harry Chapin sang in “Cat’s in the Cradle,” that ode to baby boomer remorse, “My boy was just like me.” ^212cac

 Something roughly akin to love is needed for proper biological development, and its absence is among the most aching, distorting stressors that we can suffer.

 They have taught us the science of why we primates love individuals who treat us badly, why the mistreatment can at times increase the love.
-They have taught us about why being abused as a child increases the risk of your being an abusive adult.
+They have taught us about why being abused as a child increases the risk of your being an abusive adult. ^62a304

 ### 7 Sex And Reproduction